ybelogubov/JB-monitoring-test/README.md

 ## How to obtain services

-1. Prometeus  - runnig on the 9090 port on the host
+1. Prometeus  - running on the 9090 port on the host
 2. Grafana - running on the 9110 port on the host
 3. Node Exporter - running on the 9100 port on the host
 4. BlackBox Exporter - running on the 9115 port on the host